-Mr. Nauman's individual performance multiplier was the result of his contribution to several fiscal year objectives and individual annual goals as follows:
+Mr. Shaller's individual performance multiplier for his role as CEO was the result of his contribution to several fiscal year objectives and individual annual goals as follows:

-- Strategy Objective focused on defining and aligning the Company's corporate and divisional strategies, establishing the strategic direction and financial goals for each division, investing in acquisitions that enhance our strategic position and accelerate sales growth, and executing the established strategy.
-The Company's corporate and divisional strategies are focused on delivering long-term shareholder value through sustainable increases in organic sales, operating income, and cash generation. - Organic sales growth Objective focused on generating the Company's organic sales growth.
-The Company's organic sales growth rate accelerated from a decline of 5.4% in fiscal 2020 to organic growth of 1.6% in fiscal 2021. - Income before income taxes Objective focused on improving income before income taxes while making the investments for sustainable long-term organic sales growth.
-Income before income taxes improved from \$140.9 million in fiscal 2020 to \$171.0 million in fiscal 2021 and from 13.0% of net sales in fiscal 2020 to 14.9% of net sales in fiscal 2021.
+- Total organic sales growth Objective focused on accelerating the Company's organic sales growth.
+The Company's organic sales growth rate accelerated from 1.6% in fiscal 2021 to 9.4% in fiscal 2022. - Total income before income taxes Objective focused on improving income before income taxes while making the investments for sustainable long-term organic sales growth.
+Income before income taxes improved from \$171.0 million in fiscal 2021 to \$192.0 million in fiscal 2022, while investments in R&D increased from \$44.6 million in fiscal 2021 to \$58.5 million in fiscal 2022.

-After a review of Mr. Nauman's performance along with his successful management of the business through the COVID-19 pandemic, the Committee determined that Mr. Nauman's resulting performance level was 125% for his individual performance multiplier.
+After a review of Mr. Shaller's performance, the Committee determined that Mr. Shaller's resulting performance level was 125% for his individual performance multiplier as CEO during the period April 1, 2022 to July 31, 2022.